Mark Anderson, US CPA & US Expat Tax Help

 Tax software is engineered for domestic US filers.
 The moment foreign income, foreign accounts, or life abroad enter the picture, generic software becomes a liability — not a solution.

-Correctly applies FEIE vs. Foreign Tax Credit strategy
+FEIE vs. Foreign Tax Credit strategy — correct choice for your situation

 FATCA / Form 8938 compliance review

-State tax domicile review (CA, VA, NM exposure)
+State tax domicile review (CA, NY, NM exposure)

 Expat Tax Questions Americans Abroad Ask Most